Wilhelm Reinhard (pilot): Accidental death

 attend fighter aircraft trials in nearby Adlershof.
 On 3 July, after Hermann Göring finished test flying a Dornier-Zeppelin D.I, Reinhard took it up for a test flight.
 A strut broke, causing the upper wing to fail, and Reinhard plunged to his death.
-His death scotched his award of the Pour le Mérite, which is not bequeathed posthumously.
+His death scotched his award of the Pour le Mérite, which was not conferred posthumously.

 Wilhelm Reinhard was buried in his native Düsseldorf.